-Dharma Buddies: Scheduled Dharma discussion and reflection with a study buddy.
+Dharma Buddies: Scheduled Dharma discussions and reflections with study buddies.

-Interviews: Regular half-hour interviews with a mentoring teacher, focusing on sitting practice, DPP homework, personal dharma development and integration.
-Interviews will be offered monthly or every other month, in person or by phone at the teacher's discretion, and will be held on a dana basis.
+Interviews: Regular half-hour interviews with a mentoring teacher, focusing on sitting practice, DPP homework, and personal dharma development and integration.
+Interviews may be offered monthly or every other month, in person or by phone at the teacher's discretion, and will be held on a dana basis.

 Communication: Because of the volume of mail that is sent out in DPP (homework, readings and other information), we use email and the internet for communication with students.
 To this end, we require that everyone who joins DPP has access to email and the internet, either through your own computer, through a DPP buddy, or through a family member or friend who would be willing to pass along all the messages related to DPP.